NiclO1337/pp3-dream-achiever/README.md

 ### CLI tutorial

-Not everyone is familiar with CLI terminal interface, therefor a tutorial was added so that the user can learn how to use the application as well as some general do's and dont's.
-Also helpful information about budgeting and how to use the calculator is given to the user at appropriate times throughout the application.
+Because not everyone is familiar with the CLI terminal, a tutorial was implemented to teach the user how to use the application as well as some general do's and dont's.
+Helpful information about budgeting and how to use the calculator is given to the user at appropriate times throughout the application.

 <details><summary>Screenshot of the feature</summary> <p align="left"><img src="https://res.cloudinary.com/dmntcacug/image/upload/v1700233258/feature-cli-tutorial_vqzfza.jpg" alt="Picture of option for CLI tutorial" width="600"/></p> </details>